ogalanis/hypoDDpy/README.md

 Put the archive in the following subdirectory:
 ```
-hypoddpy/src/HYPODD\_2.1b.tar.gz
+hypoddpy/src/HYPODD_2.1b.tar.gz
 ```
-The src directory will likely not exists.
+The src directory will likely not exist.

-Then run *either of the* following two commands, depending on which Python module installer you prefer.
+Then run *either of the* following two commands, depending on which Python module installer you prefer:
 ```
 pip install -v -e .
 python setup.py develop